DynamicGenetics/Epicosm_legacy/README.md

 A refined CSV file is created, in the folder "./output/csv/", which by default collects the user, the
 time of tweet, and the tweet content.

 A backup of the entire database is stored in "./output/twitter_db/".
+If you have MongoDB installed,
-This can be restored by MongoDB using
+this can be restored with the command
-the command "mongorestore [your name given to the database] [the path to the mongodump file]"
+"mongorestore [your name given to the database] [the path to the mongodump file]"
 for example:
 mongoresotore -d twitter_db ./output/twitter_db/tweets
-(However, please check MongoDB documentation as commands can change)
+(However, please check MongoDB documentation as commands can change) To view and interact with the database using a GUI, you will need MongoDB installed, and
+a 3rd-party piece of software.
+Of free options, we find that Robo 3T works well (robomongo.org),
+although there are other options which you might want to investigate.

 **2.1 == Running the python script independent of docker ==**